bussidn/PrgrammersAreTheWorstReaders/README.md

 We feel so well with this abstract notion of Service that we are not bothered bringing it erverywhere although it is a blank name which reveal nothing.

 That's just an example but there is many more.
 Each time we call a class IAccount or AccountImpl, it is a pattern that we follow that prevent us from thinking about the name we should give.
-Each ...
+Each time you call a method applyChange, or fillProperties, you're not revealing intent.
+You force the reader to do extra job to understand what the name implies.

-- we rely on external principles to do stuff ( ex : layered architecture -> service layer -> productService)
+/** I chapter */

-- we are confortable using blank names as long as they belong to some superior entity / classification
+=> We should see our own patterns as a toolbox in which we can pick.

 ## Craft tools